Reloaded-Project/Reloaded.Memory.SigScan/README.md

 Speed is the primary reason this repository exists.

-The current implementation, at the time of writing can reach upwards of 2000MB/s on a single core of a modern processor.
+The current implementation, at the time of writing can reach upwards of 2000MB/s on a single thread of a modern processor.

 Signature scanning is most often used in malware analysis (AV Software) and game hacking,  however both of those are by far the domain of native C/C++ code.
 There exists very little on the managed .NET front, this library was written as I was not able to find a .NET signature scanning library that focuses on performance.